dae-cpp/dae-cpp/README.md

 ### Step 5.
 Set the solver options

-The solver has a lot of options.
+The solver has lots of options related to the solution process.
 They all have some default values (defined in [solver_options.h](https://github.com/ikorotkin/dae-cpp/blob/master/src/solver_options.h)) but they can be overridden by a user:

 ```cpp
 // Create an instance of the solver options and update some of the solver